Mathematics 348 : Oral Presentation & Research Seminar

 Presentations

 Each student will present several talks using diverse media of different lengths.
 For each talk you will also review the other students' presentations.
-Talks will be scored using the oral rubric given to you on day 1.
-You will also use this rubric to asesss your classmates' talks.
+Talks will be scored using the oral rubric given to you.
+You will also use this rubric to assess your classmates' talks.
 If you miss your talk, or the review of another student's talk, you will receive no credit for the presentation.
 If your talk is too short, your score will be scaled by the fraction of the time that you used.
 If your talk is too long, your score will be scaled by 3/4.

 Colloquia Analyses

 Attend a mathematics department colloquium presentation, write a report.
 In the report, describe the content of the talk (including a detailed discussion of the mathematics).
 In addition to your description of the talk, also write an analysis of the presentation - include both strengths and weaknesses.
-Papers are due the class after the presentation (unless we happen to have a presentation on a Monday).
+Papers are due at most a week after the presentation.
 I will gladly look at papers before they are due to provide comments.
 The first must be completed before spring break.

 Feedback